dmbarbour/wikilon/docs/AwelonLang.md

 Awelon additionally has limited support for data - natural numbers, embedded texts, and large binaries.
 Beyond these few primitives, programmers may define words in a dictionary.
 Evaluation proceeds by rewriting according to primitive combinators and lazily rewriting words to their definitions when doing so permits further progress.
 Hence, the result of evaluation is an Awelon program equivalent to the input.

 Those `[]` square brackets represent first-class functions and contain Awelon code.
-Values in Awelon are always formally first-class functions, frequently using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or [Scott encodings](https://en.wikipedia.org/wiki/Mogensen%E2%80%93Scott_encoding).
-However, effective Awelon compilers or interpreters should recognize and optimize common functions and value types.
+Values in Awelon are always formally first-class functions, frequently using [Church encodings](https://en.wikipedia.org/wiki/Church_encoding) or variants thereof.
+However, Awelon compilers or interpreters (guided by annotations) will recognize and optimize common function and value types.
 This is a concept of software *Accleration* to support efficient use of CPU and memory, extending the set of language *performance primitives* relative to a reference implementation.
 Acceleration for collections-oriented operations, such as matrix multiplication and linear algebra, can feasibly leverage SIMD instructions or GPGPU.

-A runtime will also recognize a set of *Annotations*, represented by parenthetical words.
-For example, `[A](par)` might request parallel evaluation for the expression `A`, or `[F](accel)` might indicate that `F` should be recognized and accelerated.
-Annotations have identity semantics.
-Ignoring them won't affect observations within the program.
-However, external observers will be affected.
-Annotations serve roles in debugging and guiding performance.
+A runtime will recognize a set of *Annotations*, represented by parenthetical words.
+For example, `[A](par)` might request parallel evaluation for the expression `A`, while `[F](trace)` might indicate that `[F]` should be written to a debugging log or console.
+Annotations formally have identity semantics: erasing or ignoring them shouldn't affect observable behavior within a computation.
+Nonetheless, annotations can enhance performance, guide evaluation, express and enforce programmer assumptions, support static analysis or debugging.

 By itself, Awelon is a simplistic language - a purely functional assembly.

-Being purely functional, all data must be represented within the Awelon program.
-Hence, the Awelon *dictionary* doubles as a database or smart filesystem, and is designed for easy update, sharing, and integration.
-The intention is to leverage [projectional editing tools](http://martinfowler.com/bliki/ProjectionalEditing.html) to render Awelon programs and data with a rich structural or graphical syntax.
-Because Awelon evaluates by rewriting, projections designed for source code can generally also render evaluated results or intermediate states.
-Hence, computations may be viewed as self-rewriting user interfaces.
-The purpose of Awelon language is to use this idea to develop new [application and data models](ApplicationModel.md) that are accessible, sharable, and composable by end users.
+Unlike conventional programming languages, Awelon encourages representing data within a codebase.
+The intention is to make data (weather, geography, music, congressional voting records, etc.) more accessible and composable compared to more conventional languages.
+The codebase, called a *Dictionary* because programmers define *Words*, serves as a smart filesystem, database, or wiki with spreadsheet-like characteristics.
+The Awelon dictionary has a simple representation designed for efficient update, versioning, and sharing at large scales.

-*Note:* I'm contemplating a few variations of Awelon.
-See [Immutable Awelon](ImmutableAwelon.md) and [Awelon with Modules](AwelonFML.md).
+Awelon's simplistic syntax and rewrite semantics are intended to work nicely with [projectional editing tools](http://martinfowler.com/bliki/ProjectionalEditing.html), see *Editable Views*.
+It is feasible to edit a color value using a color picker, edit music using a music notation, edit a graph with nodes and edges.
+When we evaluate code, the result is more Awelon syntax which can be rendered using the same tools.
+The motive here is to reduce the separation between program and user-interface, make data and computed information more accessible and composable.
+Awelon is designed for non-conventional [application models](ApplicationModel.md).

 ## Words

 Words are the user-definable unit for Awelon code.
-Syntactically, a user-definable word has regex `[a-z][a-z0-9-]*`.
-That is, a word consists of lower case alphanumerics and hyphens, and starts with an alpha.
+Syntactically, words consist of lower-case alphanumerics and hyphens, and start with an alpha - i.e. regex `[a-z][a-z0-9-]*`.
+This ensures words are URL-safe and visibly distinguishable as raw text.
+That said, a projectional editor could be configured to render a subset of words with graphics or unicode, e.g. displaying `iconic-cat-in-a-cup` with an appropriate icon.

-The formal meaning of a word is a trivial rewriting to its definition, a function encoded in Awelon.
-Definitions must have acyclic dependencies (see *Loops*), must be block-balanced (no unmatched `[` or `]`).
-In addition to formal semantics, words may have informal connotations in context of a system or environment.
-For example, `foo-meta-doc` may define documentation associated implicitly with `foo`.
+The formal meaning of a word is a trivial equivalence to its definition in context of a *Dictionary*.
+The definition must have acyclic dependencies (see *Loops*), must be block-balanced (no unmatched `[` or `]`), and should be a well-typed, reusable function.

-In context of an Awelon system, words may be further restricted by static analysis.
-For example, a linter could easily express a policy that words of form `foo-local-*` are only directly referenced from words of similar form `foo-*`, representing private functions.
-Or a policy that `foo-type`, if defined, must evaluate to a recognizable representation of a function type, which is then verified against the definition of `foo`.
-Such constraints can provide rich structure within the Awelon system.
+Beyond formal semantics, words may have informal connotations and conventions.
+For example, a development environment may present `foo-meta-doc` as documentation associated with `foo`, and might complain to the programmer if the type doesn't match what is expected from a `-meta-doc` suffix.
+Similarly, a development environment may complain if `foo-local-*` is used outside the context of `foo-*`.

 ## Natural Numbers

 Awelon has limited support for natural numbers.
-Syntactically, natural numbers are represented by regex `0 | [1-9][0-9]*` wherever a word may appear.
+Syntactically, natural numbers are represented by regex `0 | [1-9][0-9]*`.
 Semantically, natural numbers are Awelon words with an automatic definition.

         0 = [zero]
         1 = [0 succ]